A Lake Muskoka Steamship Cruise from Gravenhurst Ontario is a great way to explore Lake Muskoka region. Is there a better way to fall colors?

 Where to Stay in Gravenhurst

 Because of Gravenhurst’s position as the gateway to Muskoka, there are a number of amazing resorts and bed and breakfasts to choose from.
-Some of our favorites include Taboo Resort and the Trillium Resort and Spa.
+Some of our favorites is the Trillium Resort and Spa.
 But there is no lack of options in the region.
 You can check the prices and availability of hotels near Gravenhurst here.